Things to do in Saint Joseph, Missouri

 Krug Park.

 Krug Park can be found at the north end of Parkway St. Joseph, Saint Joseph, Missouri.
-The park is known for its extensive landscaping, flowerbeds and structures that are inspired by the Italian Renaissance.
-This park is popular with both city residents and tourists.
+It has extensive landscaping and flowers, and features structures in the style of the Italian Renaissance.
+The park is a popular spot for both residents and visitors to the city.
 You can find many things to do at this park, including a nature path, playground, and cafe.

 Krug Park is a favorite attraction in St. Joseph.
-Krug Park turns into a magical, illuminated palace during the holidays.
-You can visit the park free of charge.
-Donations are appreciated to support the upkeep of the park and help create new exhibits.
+Krug Park is transformed into a magical lighted castle during holidays.
+Visitors are welcome to visit the park at no charge.
+To help maintain the park and add new exhibits, donations are welcome.
 More than 100,000 people visit this park annually.

 Top Places to Shop in St. Joseph MO